useless-utils/torange-bot/README.md

     -   Take note of the Client ID code under the "personal use script" text.
     -   Take note of the `secret` code.

-Note that both the Client Secret and account password will be read from a file or environment variable, not to be saved directly on the [config file](#orgid-nunuwi).
+Note that both the Client Secret and account password will be read from a file or environment variable, not to be saved directly on the [config file](#config-file).

-<a id="orgid-nunuwi"></a>
+<a id="config"></a>

 ### Config